Azure/azure-sdk-for-go/sdk/authorization/armauthorization/README.md

 ## Authorization

-When creating a client, you will need to provide a credential for authenticating with Azure Authorizationt.
+When creating a client, you will need to provide a credential for authenticating with Azure Authorization.
 The `azidentity` module provides facilities for various ways of authenticating with Azure including client/secret, certificate, managed identity, and more.

 ```go
 cred, err := azidentity.NewDefaultAzureCredential(nil)